Skip to main content

 3 mentions Positive Neutral Negative

-• “I bought the game earlier today and I'm hooked!
+• “I bought the game earlier today and I'm hooked.
 I love the graphics and the gameplay so far.
-The graphics are engaging and really enhance the overall experience.”
+The gameplay is engaging, and the learning curve is a little steep but with some practice it will be a game I can't get enough of.”

 • “The graphics are nothing special but do the job of immersing you in the role of the virtual hacker.”